 You can bring back souvenirs like Murano glass, Burano lace, masks, fabrics, door knockers, handmade wooden puzzles, handmade boats and ships, silverwork, handmade shoes, Baicoli, beads, handmade paper, etc.

-As the capital and the biggest city of the country, there are lots of fun things to do in Rome, Italy.
-Among the most famous places of Rome are the Colosseum, the arch of Constantine, Vatican City, Roman Forum, Trevi Fountain, St. Peter’s Basilica, The Pantheon, etc.
+As the capital and the country’s biggest city, there are many fun things to do in Rome, Italy.
+Among the most famous places in Rome are the Colosseum, the Arch of Constantine, Vatican City, the Roman Forum, the Trevi Fountain, St. Peter’s Basilica, The Pantheon, etc.

 The popular dishes of Rome are Cacio e Pepe (cheese and black pepper), Trippa Alla Romana (tomato and mint), Coda Alla Vaccinara (meat and nuts), Fiori di Zucca (zucchini flowers), Pizza Romana, Carbonara (egg and pepper), Supplì (meat and sauce), Maritozzo, etc.

-Florence, the capital of Tuscany, central Italy, is located about 145 miles (230 km) from northwest of Rome.
-It is surrounded by gently rolling hills, that are covered by villas and farms, vineyards, and orchards.
+Florence, the capital of Tuscany, central Italy, is located about 145 miles (230 km) northwest of Rome.
+It is surrounded by gently rolling hills covered by villas and farms, vineyards, and orchards.

 In a nutshell, Florence, the cradle of the Renaissance, romantic, enchanting, and utterly irresistible, is a place to feast on world-class art and gourmet Tuscan cuisine.

-The Tuscan city proudly stands with museums, galleries, and medieval churches, each one packed to the rafters with priceless works from the Renaissance masters.
+The Tuscan city proudly stands with museums, galleries, and medieval churches, each packed to the rafters with priceless works from Renaissance masters.

-You can bring back jewels, ceramics, perfumes, leather bags, and some other things with its top-notch quality as souvenirs from Florence.
+You can bring back jewels, ceramics, perfumes, leather bags, and other things with their top-notch quality as souvenirs from Florence.

 4. Cinque Terre

-Cinque Terre comprises five villages: Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore on the western coast of Italy, which is characterized by terraced agricultural land, and bright towns that appear to rise from the Mediterranean Sea.
+Cinque Terre comprises five villages: Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore on the western coast of Italy, characterized by terraced agricultural land and bright towns that appear to rise from the Mediterranean Sea.
 The pleasant towns, and the trekking lines that unite them, merit a longer stay.